CroneLines 2025 💃🏾

 On the walls we installed an exhibition by photographer Laura Page from her award-winning positive ageing exhibition, Hidden Depths, as well as the crone-sweary-bunting made by Crone Kath Wilson at our January meet up.

-Meanwhile, outside the crone crowd is starting to muster.
+Outside the crone crowd is starting to muster.
 On OMG what a cool crowd of croneage if ever I did see one!

 I spot a familiar face.
 It’s Crone Ann with the Brighton Crones.
 We connected on Instagram over a year ago, and she’s made the trip up from Brighton with two of her best crone pals.
 We’ve since worked together on some Tits to the Wind articles and she’s been a source of great support, but it’s the first time we’ve met ‘in real life’.
 Like many of the out-of-town crones who have travelled from far and wide, they’re making a weekend of it!